Percona-Lab/pmm-submodules/README.md

 ## Using a Personal Access Token (PAT)

 Given that github is limiting the number of API requests for unauthenticated users, it'd be a good idea to use your personal access token.
 You can create a personal token in [Github settings](https://github.com/settings/tokens).
-Generate New Token -> Click on a repo -> Create an environment variable called GITHUB_TOKEN and provide your token as the value.
+Generate New Token -> Click on a repo -> Create an environment variable called `GITHUB_API_TOKEN` and provide your token as the value.

 The token requires the following permissions:
 * `repo:status`